 write() in here.
 This is the same

-This live view feature and many other features native to a browser's console are difficult to set up on a webpage, all manually.
+Anyways, this live-view feature and many other features native to a browser's console are difficult to set up manually in our custom console snippets.

 Likewise, when working with objects in the console or, in general, when some special feature of the console is desired, you're encouraged to open up the brower's console and perform the inspection live.